codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

 ## Troubleshooting

-If you are new to using our webhooks you will need to create some test messages for Zapier to verify your integration is working.
-Learn how to test a webhook consumer [here](webhooks-zapier-integration-email-by-zapier).
-We advise creating a single endpoint to `https://example.com` and sending different event types you want Zapier trigger from.
+If you are using our webhooks service for the first time you may not be able to test your trigger at creation.
+This is because Zapier tests the trigger by checking if messages exist in Codat for the chosen event type.
+If you want to test, finish building your workflow, and publish.
+Zapier will generate a new webhook consumer in Codat, including a description of the event type to which the trigger subscribes.
+Follow [these](/using-the-api/webhooks/create-consumer#test-a-webhook-consumer) to test the Zapier webhook consumer.
+Alternatively, you can wait for a Codat product or service to trigger a Zap.